 *They ask that you please keep this information to yourself, since they wouldn't want to ruin their hard-earned reputation!

 Rarely will you ever find time in between plays where the VT Drumline isn't jamming hardcore in the stands.
 The "Heartbeat of Lane Stadium" is a hardworking and close knit group that loves free Chick-Fil-A Sandwiches, long walks on the beaches of Ft.
 Lauderdale, and most importantly, Fiestas!
-The 35 member student-run drumline consists of 9 snares, 5 tenors, 6 bass drums, 9 cymbals, and 6 marching bells.
+The student-run drumline consists of snares, tenors, bass drums, and cymbals.
 REEEMIXXXXX...